Is Fort Howard Park in Baltimore Haunted?

 Disheartened, they re-boarded their ships near North Point and sailed away to another defeat in the Battle of New Orleans.

-Fort Howard was initially known as North Point but was renamed in 1902 after Colonel John Eager Howard, a Baltimore philanthropist and distinguished soldier of the Maryland Continental Line during the Revolutionary War.
+Originally known as North Point and was renamed in 1902 after Colonel John Eager Howard, a Baltimore philanthropist and distinguished soldier in the Maryland Continental Line during the Revolutionary War.

 Many fort batteries, previously manned by the Coast Artillery Corps, can still be seen, although they are now covered by dark ivy and bushes.

-It takes about an hour to complete the haunted attraction.
+It takes about an hour to complete the attraction.

 Some ruins still have remnants of the decorations they used for the attraction.

-This topic would be great for Paranormal October since the Fort, as is the abandoned Veterans Hospital adjacent to it, is supposedly haunted.
+This topic would be great for Paranormal October since the Fort, as is the abandoned Veterans Hospital adjacent to it, is supposedly paranormal.

 The hospital grounds are guarded and still very active.
 Although most of the buildings, including the main hospital, are defunct, a functioning medical facility is still on the property.